pamarnane/weathertop-js/README.md

 Name : Patrick Marnane
 Student Number: 03028003

-This version of the WeatherTop application is an repeat application developed using JavaScript, Node.Js and Handlebars templating.
+This version of the WeatherTop application is a repeat application developed using JavaScript, Node.Js and Handlebars templating.

-The WeatherTop application is a web application that will allow a user to create Stations and record readings for that Station.
+The WeatherTop application is a web application that will allow a user to create Stations and manually record readings for that Station.
 Values that can be stored are:
 - Weather Code
 - Temperature(degC)